 The majority of the TWP corridor with Alternative 3 (Option C) Corridor is located in a low geologic hazard category.
-Where mitigation measures are needed, these hazards can be avoided through use of mitigation.
+Where hazards are located, they can be avoided through use of mitigation.
 Therefore, because the TWP is sited through mostly low geologic hazards, or can be mitigated to avoid geologic hazards, it will have no impact on public health and safety.